 Fitness blogger Aisha Zaza has figured out a winning podcast launch strategy.
 Her podcast, The Mindset Mile, has a compelling promise: "we'll help you build better habits by making small mindset shifts and walking or running a mile a day for 30 days."
-That simple premise has helped propel her show to the top of Apple and Spotify's podcast charts.
+That simple premise has helped propel her show to the top of Spotify's podcast charts.

 I reached out to Aisha to ask how her podcast was able to attract so many listeners when it launched.